lucifer7/spring-cloud-demo/README.md

 Filters share state through RequestContext.

 Create a sub class of ZuulFilter, implements methods, and register this bean into main application.
 Decouple API auth and business services, ensure the stateless of micro services.

+## Note
+1. Do NOT use default package, recommended com.example.module.
+Locate main application class in root package.
+2.